carlottostromstedt/carlottostromstedt.github.io/presentations/security_schulung/presentation_en.md

 <i class="fa-solid fa-hourglass-half fa-2xl" style="margin-right:20px; margin-top: 75px; margin-bottom: 35px"></i> Example

-- Password: "secure123"
+- Password: "Secure123-"
-- Estimated time to crack: Weeks to months
+- Estimated time to crack: Seconds

-<i class="fa-solid fa-triangle-exclamation fa-2xl" style="margin-top:25px; margin-left:25px; margin-right:15px"></i> Wordlists significantly reduce this time
+<i class="fa-solid fa-triangle-exclamation fa-2xl" style="margin-top:25px; margin-left:25px; margin-right:15px"></i> Wordlists significantly reduce brute force time

 <!--

+Passwords we said are vulnerable to phishing and social engineering, but they can also be vulnerable to brute forcing

 I wont provide any concrete times on password brute forcing since it can change very quickly in either direction.